The worldwide sweet grocery product market

 SIAL, an essential touchpoint for sweet groceries

-To get up-to-date on all the innovations in the sector and gain international visibility, all the market players in sweet groceries meet up at SIAL.
-At the last edition in 2018, 888 exhibitors displayed a sweet grocery offer.
+To get up-to-date on all the innovations in the sector and gain international visibility, all the market players in sweet groceries meet up at SIAL Paris.
+At the last edition in 2022, 888 exhibitors displayed a sweet grocery offer.
 In total, this segment covered an impressive surface area of 14,000 m².

 Among the exhibitors in attendance were the French firms Andros, Tereos Sucre, St-Mamet and Jacquet-Brossard.
 But the vast majority (88 %) of sweet grocery exhibitors came from abroad.
 The Polish firm Wawel SA, the German company Mestemacher, the Dutch Corporation Brinkers Foods and the Italians Freddi Dolciaria and Rigoni d’Assiago all featured in the exhibitor list.